danielpereiradotcom/danielpereiradotcom.github.io/cv.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>Agile guy for transformation of Model Risk requirements</h3>
+					<h3>Agility on risk analysis requirements</h3>
                     <h4>2016 ~ present</h4>
 				</header>
-				<p>Using Agile and Continuous Development methodologies, I help the Risk Management team to develop a solution that controls Risk Models, Risk Analysis and Regulatory documents.<br/>
+				<p>As part of the Model Risk Management squad, we develop a solution that controls and analyse the risk of a portfolio of models and regulatory documents.<br/>
-                Super power techniques of requirements gathering from US-based stakeholders, analysis, and review to be developed by in-house Dev team and liaise with off-shore QA India-based testers.</p>
+                I use my super power to gather requirements from stakeholders and transform it to be developed by in-house team.</p>
 			</div>
 		</div>
 	</section>